Sharon Begley Science Reporting Award

 After notification, the award winner will receive an award letter indicating the purpose and the terms of the project grant.
 An initial $10,000 will be disbursed once the awardee has signed the letter.

 The award will be announced once the award letter is signed.
-It will be formally presented at the ScienceWriters2022 conference, to be held in Memphis in late October.
+It will be formally presented at the ScienceWriters2024 conference.
 CASW will cover the additional costs of registration, travel, and lodging to allow the winner to attend the event.
-A reception celebrating the launch of the award and honoring the first winner is planned.

 Project mentoring and requirements